Why decant wine?

 *Important: the candle is to be put out AWAY from the table so as not to create any smoke and disrupt enjoyment of the wine.

 The process of pouring a bit of wine into glassware and the decanter and coating the inside surface to ready for use is called avinare.
 The practice is widely used in sommelier competitions and many other sommelier organizations.
-While I certainly respect the intent of the practice I think it’s unnecessary and can even defeat the purpose of decanting.
-Mise en place presupposes that glassware and decanters are clean, polished and ready for service.
-If that’s the case why would prepping/seasoning even be necessary?
-Also, decanting the first bit of wine and then stopping the decanting process to season the decanter can only mix sediment into the wine thereby totally defeating the entire purpose of decanting.
-On that note I do remember a wonderful dinner in Tuscany not long ago where the sommelier spent almost her entire evening seasoning dozens of stems for our table.
+While I certainly respect the intent of the practice, I think it’s unnecessary and can even defeat the purpose of decanting.
+Mise en place presupposes that glassware and decanters are clean, polished, and ready for use.
+If that’s the case, why would prepping-seasoning even be necessary?
+Also, decanting the first bit of wine and then stopping the decanting process to season the decanter can only mix sediment into the wine, thereby totally defeating the entire purpose of decanting.
+On that note, I do remember a wonderful dinner in Tuscany not long ago where the sommelier spent almost her entire evening seasoning dozens of stems for our table.
 It was a great show--but was it a waste of time?
 You be the judge.
-That’s my two cents.